open-telemetry/opentelemetry-collector-contrib/exporter/prometheusremotewriteexporter/README.md

   samples to be sent to the remote write endpoint.
 If the batch size is larger than this value, it will be split into multiple batches.
 - `protobuf_message` (default = `prometheus.WriteRequest`):
   - Protobuf message to use when writing to the remote write endpoint.
+This option is ignored unless the `exporter.prometheusremotewritexporter.enableSendingRW2` feature gate is enabled.
-  - The `prometheus.WriteRequest` represents the message introduced in Remote Write 1.0, which will be deprecated eventually.
+  - `prometheus.WriteRequest` is the message used in [Remote Write 1.0](https://prometheus.io/docs/specs/remote_write_spec/).
-  - The `io.prometheus.write.v2.Request` was introduced in Remote Write 2.0 and replaces the former, by improving efficiency and sending metadata, created timestamp and native histograms by default.
-  - Before changing this value, consult with your remote storage provider (or test) what message it supports.
-  - TODO mention feature flag and partial implementation
+  - `io.prometheus.write.v2.Request` is the message used in [Remote Write 2.0](https://prometheus.io/docs/specs/remote_write_spec_2_0/).
+It is more efficient, always includes metadata, and adds support for the created timestamp and native histograms.
+Your remote storage provider must support PRW 2.0 to be able to use this message.
+PRW 2.0 support is currently **In Development**, and is only partially implemented.

 Example: